-SURVEY OF ENGLISH LITERATURE II
+ENGL 206 SURVEY OF ENGLISH LITERATURE II Spring, 3 credit hours GER

 This survey course begins with a study of English literature from the Romantic through the Post-Victorian period.
 Students study the important writers and their representative works.
 The historical, social, and political background for each period and the cultural changes and developments of the eras is also examined.
 Three hours lecture per week.